Pre school to Reception

 You will have the opportunity to inform us in writing of any information we would need to know prior to your child starting.
 This will help us to ensure they are settled for their new class.
 Please see your induction pack coming through the post.

-In September 2020 your child will initially start school on a half-day basis possibly from Monday 14th September.
+In September 2021 your child will initially start school on a half-day basis.
 Although many of the children may be used to a longer day from their pre-school experiences, this half day session will ease them into the expectations of school life with 180 other children.
 It will enable the staff to get to know your child quickly, talk to them at length on an individual basis and show them how school works so that it is a positive experience all round.

 For further information and key dates will be posted on the Transition for New Starters in Covid-19 times on the panel to the left shortly.